“One size fits all” does not apply to funeral services, in fact there is a variety of funeral options to choose from.

 A direct burial, sometimes called an affordable burial or immediate burial, happens when the deceased is buried shortly after death without any funeral service or other formal ceremony.
+Essentially, this type of funeral consists mainly of the burial service completed by your chosen funeral home.
 The funeral home obtains the death certificate and required permits, prepares the body, and arranges transportation to the cemetery for burial.

 Direct burial tends to be an affordable funeral option as embalming of the body isn’t necessary and a simple box can be used for burial instead of an expensive casket.
 The lack of ceremonial services also cuts down on overall funeral costs, but the cost of the cemetery plot should be taken into account when figuring total expenses.
 Cemetery grave plots can be pricey depending on the location.